isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

     }

 This very simple configuration provides DNS server information to all clients in the network, regardless of their location.
-Note the specification of the memfile lease database; this is needed as Kea requires a lease database to be specified even if it is not used.
+The memfile lease database must be specified, as Kea requires a lease database to be specified even if it is not used.

 .. _dhcp6-rfc7550: